Herne Bay: In popular culture

 Due to the town's traditional seaside appearance, Herne Bay has often been used as a setting for television programmes and films.
 The seafront has been featured in programmes such as the 1968 Doctor Who serial Fury from the Deep, ITV period drama Upstairs, Downstairs, the 1984 BBC seaside comedy Cockles, CBBC's The Tweenies, the BBC comedy Little Britain, and the ITV miniseries Joan.
 The town's railway station was seen in an episode of the 1970s comedy Some Mothers Do 'Ave 'Em.
 The town has featured in films such as Ken Russell's French Dressing, and The Medusa Touch, starring Richard Burton.
 In fiction, Jeeves from the stories by P. G. Wodehouse regularly holidays at the town, spending much of his time there fishing.

 To celebrate Anthony Coburn's contribution to the Doctor Who series, BBC South East celebrated 50 years of Doctor Who by screening the first ever episode An Unearthly Child, at the Kings Hall theatre on 22 November 2013.
-The outdoor scenes in the ITV1 Comedy Kate and Koji were filmed on the town's Sea Front.
+The outdoor scenes in the ITV1 comedy Kate & Koji were filmed on the town's seafront.